-Recommendation The Company complies The Company explains1 why how 5.1.1 The Committee recommends that the board of directors based on the company's strategy and business model considers, for instance, the most significant strategic, business, accounting and liquidity risks.
-The company should in the management commentary give an account of these risks and the company's risk management. Х 5.1.2 The Committee recommends that the board of directors establishes a whistleblower scheme, giving the employees and other stakeholders the opportunity to report serious violations or suspicion thereof in an expedient and confidential manner, and that a procedure is in place for handling such whistleblower cases. Х
+Recommendation The Company complies The Company explains1 why how most significant strategic, business, accounting and liquidity risks.
+The company should in the management commentary give an account of these risks and the company's risk management.
+5.1.2 The Committee recommends that the board of directors establishes a whistleblower scheme, giving the employees and other stakeholders the opportunity to report serious violations or suspicion thereof in an expedient and confidential manner, and that a procedure is in place for handling such whistleblower cases. х